Gerfaut/yelpv3-php/README.md

 ## Testing

-Using your golbal phpunit install:
+Using your global phpunit install:

 ``` bash
 $ phpunit